htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    ``MAXJOBRETIREMENTTIME`` is zero).
    :ticket:`7034`

+-  Restored the old Python bindings for reading the job event log (``EventIterator`` and ``read_events()``) for Python 2.
+   In HTCondor 8.8.2, they were mistakenly restored for Python 3 only.
+   These bindings are marked as deprecated and will likely be removed permanently in the 8.9 series.
+Users should transition to the replacement bindings (``JobEventLog``) :ticket:`7039`

 -  The job attributes ``NumJobStarts`` and ``JobRunCount`` are now updated properly for the grid universe and the job router.
    :ticket:`7016`